About Active Health Solutions

 Our doctors are excited to provide the Prairie Village, Overland Park, Leawood and surrounding Kansas City area with the latest in cutting edge chiropractic care and rehabilitation therapy to help patients improve their lives!
 Read below for more information on each chiropractor.

 Dr. Thomas Cotter, DC, DACRB: Growing up a very active kid in Goodland, KS, I played every sport I could.
-After high school, I went to Kansas State University for engineering, but quickly realized that wasn’t the the career for me.
+After high school, I went to Kansas State University for engineering but quickly realized that wasn’t the career for me.
 I spent half a semester wondering what I was going to do.
 Eventually, I thought about my chiropractor back home.
 He helped people, he seemed to enjoy his job, he worked with athletes, etc. This thought excited me enough that I changed my major to kinesiology and started down the chiropractic path.
 The next semester I immediately fell in love with my classes, all the questions I ever wondered about the body were being answered.
 While at KSU, I met my wife (KU grad - we all have our downfalls right?) who moved up with me to Davenport, IA.
-I attended Palmer College of Chiropractic where I met my business partner Dr. Jeff Remsburg.
-In chiropractic school I became the president of the Motion Palpation Club, was hired as an intern in the much sought after rehab department, and attended seminars on the weekends.
-We moved back to Kansas City to set up Active Health KC in Prairie Village.
-We have a dog and a little boy named Fred.
-My free time involves home remodeling projects, running, crossfit and learning German.
+During that period, I started getting into endurance activities.
+I was biking and running 15-20 miles per week.
+As a result, I started experiencing subtle leg pain.
+I thought no problem, I'll go to my local chiropractor.
+His response to my complaint was to tell me I needed to stop exercising so much and that he didn't really work on legs and arms.
+I was blown away.
+Why was someone in the health field telling me not to be as physically active?
+And why would he only work on my back?
+At that moment, I told myself I was never going to tell someone they couldn't do something they loved (unless there was imminent danger of severe injury).
+After that, I attended Palmer College of Chiropractic where I met my business partner, Dr. Jeff Remsburg.
+In chiropractic school, I sought to find the best way to treat people without limiting their loved activities or only treating their spine.
+I became the president of the Motion Palpation Club, was hired as an intern in the much sought after rehab department, and attended seminars on the weekends.
+After I graduated we moved back to Kansas City to set up Active Health KC in Prairie Village.
+We now have a dog and a little boy named Fred.
+My free time involves city council, home remodeling projects, crossfit, running, and learning German.

 - Bachelor of Science in Kinesiology from Kansas State University

-- Doctor of Chiropractic - Graduating Cum Laude
+- Doctor of Chiropractic - Graduating Cum Laude, Palmer College of Chiropractic

 - Diplomate for the American Chiropractic Rehabilitation Board